Fogarty Oliver RothschildFamily law & Jewish family law

 For Jewish clients, separation, divorce, and estate planning involve two parallel legal systems — Australian civil law and halacha (Jewish religious law).
 They do not always run in step.
 A civil divorce does not end a Jewish marriage.
 A halachic will may be inconsistent with Australian succession law.
 A prenup signed in Australia may not satisfy the Beth Din.
 My practice is built around helping observant and culturally Jewish clients navigate both systems so that the legal outcome reflects civil law, religious law, and the client's own values.

-The Jewish family law practice covers
+What the jewish family law practice covers

-Six interconnected areas of work, all coordinated under the same practitioner.
+Connected areas of work, all coordinated under the same practitioner.

 Why a 'general' family lawyer can struggle with Jewish family matters